sleepdev/nos/README.md

 nos
 ========

+Nos is the simplest orm for python.
+It just works.

-Primitive types go in and come out as normal python values.
+    >>> #Primitive types go in and come out as normal python values.
+    ...
     >>> db_pull( db_push( None ) )
     >>> db_pull( db_push( True ) )
     True